Individueel-Nicky/Individueel/Portfolio.md

 Each service has its own database and if it needs data from outside its domain to perform its function, it will contact the relevant service through the API gateway and request the needed data from the service that contains it.
 We have tried to minimize these dependencies in order to keep the different services as independent of each other as possible.
 In case the client application needs to collect data from the different domains it can contact each service separately to request the required data, combine it, and display it to the user.

-> Add the configured/latest architecture at the end of the project when everything is done

 ### 4.5 Behind the Project
 <div style="display:flex;justify-content:center;align-items:center;height:70%">
   <img src="./images/backlog.png" alt="Checkly Dashboard" style="max-width:100%;max-height:60%" />